You are here

 Every five years, for one week.
 This is the time frame for THE main event in Latvian cultural life - the Nationwide Latvian Song and Dance Festival.
 It involves hundreds of choirs and folk dance groups, entrancing thousands in the audience.
 The Festival has earned high honour internationally, being included on the UNESCO Oral History and Non-material Cultural Heritage List.

-The next Nationwide Latvian Song and Dance Festival will be held in 2018, as a tribute to Latvia on its 100th birthday.
+The next Nationwide Latvian Song and Dance Festival will be held in 2018 from the 30th of June to the 8th of July, as a tribute to Latvia on its 100th birthday.

 A Nation of Singers

 Latvians proudly call themselves a "nation of singers" because of a solid choral music and folk dancing tradition that began way back in the mid-19th century.
 As the years have passed, it has evolved into something more than a mere "musical activity"; it is a manifestation of patriotism, an aid in consolidating the people.

 30,000 is the grand total of amateur-level but supremely talented singers, dances, orchestra musicians, folklore collectives, amateur theater troupes, applied arts and fine arts studios and others, devoting themselves to ethnic traditions at the Festival.

 The Festival gets under way with widespread preview concerts in and around Riga and in regional centers, which is followed by a week-long singing, dancing and instrument-playing marathon, with individual collectives appearing in Riga’s parks, squares and other venues.

 The magical Festival Opening Concert, held in the very same location as the 1st Nationwide Latvian Singing Festival in 1873 - Viesturdārzs Park in Riga.